UpstateIndie/Resources/README.md

 # Extended GuiObjectView v1.0
-An extension to the GuiObjectView class.
+An extended version of the GuiObjectView class.

 # Extended Features
 * Sub-mesh visibility states